 This conference was developed by the PCDO Society in conjunction with OmniaMed Communications.
 The sponsoring pharmaceutical, device, training and educational companies have contributed financial support towards this event but have had no input into the conference agenda, speaker selection or presentations, with the exception of the symposium sessions, for which the respective sponsoring companies are fully responsible.
-A full list of sponsors will be available once they are confirmed.
+A full list of confirmed sponsors for this event can be found on the website by clicking on the sponsors tab.

 Register now for the 22nd National Conference of the Primary Care Diabetes & Obesity Society.
 Through our packed programme of lectures, debates, masterclasses and case studies, you will learn the latest evidence and guidelines to help you optimise your care of diabetes, obesity and metabolic disease.
 As the management of these conditions grows ever more complex, with new therapies, guidelines and structuring of services throughout the UK, our expert speakers will help you identify first principles to unravel these complexities of care.